ilude/ansible-k3s-cluster/README.md

 * you use letsencrypt dns-01 via cloudflare

 ## Known Issues
-  * currently letsencrypt dns-01 is no functioning
+  * currently letsencrypt dns-01 is not functioning

 To start run the following which will launch vscode